ZSR3004/Cell-Tracking/README.md

 ##### 1. Download the app

-&nbsp;&nbsp;&nbsp;&nbsp; Step 1: Open Google Chrome or a supporting internet browser.
+1. Open Google Chrome or a supporting internet browser.

 &nbsp;&nbsp;&nbsp;&nbsp; Step 2: On the search web, type Github.com and press enter or follow this [link](https://github.com/ZSR3004/Cell-Tracking/)